-117.195.
+117.184.
 (GP: Exit/Entry Fees) No funds appropriated herein to colleges and universities shall be spent for outside attorney expenses, exit fees, or entry fees associated directly with athletic conference affiliations.

-117.198.
-(GP: Regulation Review Period) In the current fiscal year, the one hundred-twenty-day legislative review period for regulations is tolled, except for the period beginning on the second Tuesday in January and ending on the second Thursday in May.
+117.185.
+(GP: Regulation Review Period) In the current fiscal year, the legislative review period for regulations is tolled, except for the period beginning on the second Tuesday in January and ending on the second Thursday in May.
 No funds appropriated or authorized in this act may be expended, in contradiction of this proviso, to make a regulation become effective by automatic approval by publication in the State Register.